Name: AGRICULTURAL DIAGNOSTIC AND CHEMISTRY

 Evaluation of practical sessions, visits and seminars based on reports and corresponding documents

-For those students who did not attend the lab practices and do not deliver the lab report, an alternative activity/questions will be included in the global exam.
-Those students that attended the lab and delivered the report, are not obligated to do this part but they can do it in case they want to obtain a higher mark.
-In that case, their final mark will be the one they obtain in the global exam and not the mark that they obtained previously.
+Alternative assessment for laboratory practices.
+For students who did not attend the laboratory sessions and did not submit the lab report, an alternative activity or questions will be included in the global exam.
+Students who attended the lab and submitted the report are not required to complete this part but may choose to do so if they wish to improve their mark.
+In such cases, the final mark will be the one obtained in the global exam, replacing the previous mark.

 15 %